Interoute/Libcloud-and-VDC/README.md

 #1.
 Quick Overview
 This repository stores different sample scripts which illustrate how libcloud can be used to perform different operations on Interoute's cloud platform (VDC 2.0).
-For example: creating nodes and networks, assigning a public IPs to a node, applying port forwarding rules and bootstrapping on the nodes.
+For example: creating nodes and networks, assigning a public IPs to a node, applying port forwarding rules and bootstrapping on a created node.

 #2.
 Prerequisites:
 * Python 2.5+ should be installed